Nadaun, Himachal Pradesh: Transportation

 There is no railway or airport connecting Nadaun to the rest of the country.
 The nearest railway station is Amb Andaura around 38 km from Nadaun.
 However, Nadaun is well connected by the road network, with a central position in terms of road connectivity.
 Two main roads diverge from Nadaun: one in the direction of the state capital Shimla via the National Highway NH88 and the other in the direction of the major nearby cities of Chandigarh and Hoshiarpur via National Highway 70.

-Transportation withinn Nadaun and surrounding areas happens with the help of privately and government operated buses.
+Transportation within Nadaun and surrounding areas happens with the help of privately and government operated buses.
 Nadaun has a large bus station.
 Adjacent to it is a taxi stand where one can rent a taxi for short or long distances.
 For transportation of goods within the Nadaun town, one can take help from a coolie.
 Occasionally, people use boats to cross Beas River.

 Tourism

 Nadaun is a popular destination among tourists.

 Shri Gurudwara Sahib, Amtar-Nadaun Fort, Bil-kaleshwar Temple, and Peer-Sahib Grave are popular tourist attractions.
 Shri Gurudwara Sahib is located on the banks of Beas river; it is located where Guru Gobind Singh visited after the battle of Nadaun and is a major site for Sikh pilgrimage.
 The Amtar-Nadaun Fort served as the summer court of Maharaja Sansar Chand of Kangra.
 The Peer-Sahib Grave is located in Bharmoti village.

 Winter and Summer are favourable times to visit Nadaun.
 Kangra-Gaggal airport is the nearest airport and the Jwalamukhi Road Railway Station is the nearest railhead.